Optional Enrichment Article #1

 When organic material is buried in mud, if enough adding and subtracting of chemicals occurs before the material is eaten by worms or fungi or bacteria, then the organic material can be “turned to stone”.
 This petrification is rare—most organics are recycled—but occurs often enough to give us plenty of fossils to study.

-For example, silica is very common, and is relatively insoluble in acidic solutions but very soluble in basic solutions.
+For example, silica is very common and is relatively insoluble in acidic solutions but very soluble in basic solutions.
 Groundwater in dry environments often is basic and so carries much silica.
-When this silica-carrying groundwater meets the organic acids in a buried tree or bone or other formerly living thing, the silica may precipitate.
+When this silica-carrying groundwater meets the organic acids in a buried tree or bone or other formerly living things, the silica may precipitate.
 Actual chemical processes are typically a little more complicated than explained here, but the principle is the same.
-Materials scientists are even succeeding now in using wood as a template for “growing” ceramics, replacing the wood by zeolites, silicon carbide, or other materials to make useful things by human-accelerated petrification.
+Materials scientists are even succeeding now in using wood as a template for “growing” ceramics, replacing the wood with zeolites, silicon carbide, or other materials to make useful things by human-accelerated petrification.

 Extinction and Absorbing Boundaries